BibliothecaDAO/master-scroll/docs/game/food.md

 ## Rivers (Farms) & Harbors (Fishing Villages)

-Farms are constrained to the number of Rivers you have in your Realm, and Fish Traps to your Harbors.
-The higher number of Farms/Fish Traps you have built, the higher yield of Wheat/Fish you’ll generate.
+Farms are constrained to the number of rivers you have in your Realm, and fish traps to your harbors.
+The higher number of farms/fish Traps you have built, the higher yield of wheat/fish you’ll generate.
-Each Farm/Fishing Village generates 14,000 $WHEAT/$FISH per day.
+Each farm/fishing village generates 14,000 $WHEAT/$FISH per day.

 ![WIP of a game asset](/img/game/buildings/mj_fishing_village.png)